apache/yunikorn-site/docs/api/scheduler.md

 1. queue=<fully qualified queue name\>

-Fully qualified queue name filters the applications based on exact match.
-Passing only leaf queue name doesn't give the expected behaviour.
-For example, /ws/v1/apps?queue=root.default return the applications running in "root.default" queue.
+The fully qualified queue name used to filter the applications that run within the given queue.
+For example, "/ws/v1/apps?queue=root.default" returns the applications running in "root.default" queue.

 **Auth required** : NO